tien-le/skdnlp/README.md

 # skdnlp
-scikit-deep-natural_language_processing is a collection of algorithms for Natural language processing processing.
+scikit-deep-natural_language_processing is a collection of algorithms for Natural language processing.